carlhuda/janus/README.markdown

 There's a lot more; check it out at `:help surround`

+## SuperTab

+In insert mode, start typing something and hit `<TAB>` to tab-complete based on the current context.

 ## ctags

 Janus includes the TagList plugin, which binds `:Tlist` to an overview panel that lists all ctags for easy navigation.